vista-art/fragmentcolor/docs/api/scene/camera/orthographic.md

 parallel projection.

-Built on `glam::Mat4::orthographic_rh`, which targets wgpu's NDC depth range `[0, 1]` — pair with a depth attachment configured for that range when you add the Camera to a Pass that does depth testing.
+Built on `glam::Mat4::orthographic_rh`, which targets wgpu's NDC depth range `[0, 1]`.
+Pair with a depth attachment configured for that range when you add the Camera to a Pass that does depth testing.

 The view component starts at identity: eye at the world origin, looking